Double Generative Adversarial Networks for Conditional Independence Testing: Asymptotic theory

-Since $\kappa>0$, the convergence rate of $(T-T^*)$ is faster than that in \eqref{eqn:tv2}.
-To ensure $\sqrt{n}(T-T^*)=o_p(1)$, it suffices to require $\kappa>1/4$.
-In contrast to \eqref{eqn:tv}, this rate is achievable.
-We consider two examples to illustrate, while the condition holds in a wide range of settings.
+Since $\kappa_x,\kappa_y>0$, the convergence rate of $(\widehat{T}-T^*)$ is faster than that in (\ref{eqn:tv2}).
+To ensure $\sqrt{n}(T-T^*)=o_p(1)$, it suffices to require \change{$\kappa_x+\kappa_y>1/2$}.
+In contrast to (\ref{eqn:tv}), this rate is achievable.
+We consider two examples in \cite{berrett2019conditional} to illustrate this, while the condition holds in a much wider range of settings.

-\textbf{Example 3 (Parametric setting).} Suppose the parametric forms of $Q_X$ and $Q_Y$ are correctly specified.
-Then the requirement $\kappa>1/4$ holds if $k=O(n^{c_0})$ for some $c_0<1/4$, where $k$ is the dimension of the parameters defining the parametric model.
+\begin{example}[Parametric setting] \change{Suppose the parametric forms of $Q_X$ and $Q_Y$ are correctly specified.
+Then under certain regularity conditions, the requirement $\kappa_x+\kappa_y>1/2$ holds if $k_x=O(n^{t_x})$ and $k_y=O(n^{t_y})$ for some $t_x+t_y<1/2$, where $k_x$ and $k_y$ are the dimensions of the parameters defining the parametric models for $Q_X$ and $Q_y$, respectively.} \end{example}

-\textbf{Example 4.
-(Nonparametric setting with binary data).} Suppose $X$, $Y$ are binary variables.
-Then it suffices to estimate the conditional means of $X$ and $Y$ given $Z$.
-The requirement $\kappa>1/4$ holds if the mean squared prediction errors of both nonparametric estimators are $O(n^{\kappa_0})$ for some $\kappa_0>1/4$.
+\begin{example}[Nonparametric setting with binary data] \change{Suppose $X, Y$ are binary variables.
+Then the requirement $\kappa_x+\kappa_y>1/2$ holds if the mean squared prediction errors of the nonparametric estimators of the conditional means of $X$ and $Y$ given $Z$ are $O(n^{-t_x})$ and $O(n^{-t_y})$ for some $t_x$, $t_y$, such that $t_x+t_y>1/2$.} \end{example}

-More detailed discussion of the above two examples can be found in Section 5.1 of \cite{berrett2019conditional}.
-Next, we establish the size (type-I error) and the power properties of our proposed test.
+We briefly remark that, \change{there is no explicit specification on $d_Z$ in the statement of Theorem \ref{thm2}.
+It is implicitly imposed due to the requirement that $\kappa_x+\kappa_y>1/2$, and $d_Z$ is allowed to diverge with the sample size.} In addition, the condition \change{$\kappa_x+\kappa_y>1/2$} can be further relaxed to \change{$\kappa_1,\kappa_2>0$} using the theory of higher order influence functions \citep{robins2008higher,robins2017minimax,mukherjee2017semiparametric}.
+However, the resulting estimators would be considerably much more complicated, and thus we do not pursue those estimators.